 - It damages the environment, which can also lead to legal action.

-- You will not be able to get a mortgage or re-mortgage a property with Japanese knotweed growing near it.
+- You may not be able to get a mortgage or re-mortgage a property with Japanese knotweed growing near it.

 The removal and disposal of Japanese knotweed involves careful planning to ensure you are in line with strict environmental legislation.
 In the UK, Knotweed does not spread via seeds.
 Instead it spreads when small pieces of the plant are broken off.
 It can also be spread through: